Shankarpali Recipe / Shakkar Para

 Diwali brings lot of joys- the goodness of being together, lights, new beginnings, blessings from elderly and of course sweets.
 The tradition of preparing sweets at home with your loved ones and distributing it amongst the near and dear ones has been passed on from generations to generations.
 The joy of families bonding together over decorating home, and cooking and eating together is priceless.
 And let me tell you there is a science behind this too and not just mythology.

 Shakkar para /Shankarpali is one of my favourite Diwali Sweets.
-Shakkar para /Shankarpali can be prepared in 2 ways, first is to knead the sugar in the dough and second is to sugar coat them later on.
+Shakkar para /Shankarpali can be prepared in 2 ways.
+You can either knead the sugar in the dough or sugar coat them later on.

 In this shankarpali recipe I have kneaded the sugar in the dough.Though refined flour / maida is used widely to prepare this delicacy but since we are committed to healthy cooking I am showing a recipe where I have used 3:1 proportion of wheat flour and maida.